yandex/dpt/README.md

-# Dpt
+# Depot

-Dpt (short for Depot) is a framework for UI designers who work on large-scale projects.
-It provides a set of tools to prototype designs which span multiple platforms and are meant to be supported for multiple versions.
+Depot is a framework for UI designers who work on large-scale projects.
+It provides a set of tools to prototype designs which span multiple platforms and are meant to be maintained for multiple versions.

+At large scale projects typically consist of several services run by different teams of developers.
+Each team may have a different implementation of the same UI components.
+These implementations often come out of sync, so the UI designers must maintain several versions of the same components at once.
+It becomes even more complicated when you design for several platforms and devices at once.

+At Yandex we have found that it might be easier to tackle this task with code instead of conventional visual tools.
+Depot is what our designers have been using internally to prototype and document interactions for further implementation by developers.
+We are sharing this early preview to gather feedback from a wider audience and to make better tools for designers facing the problems large-scale projects have.

 ## Install